 Volunteering with gorillas is a truly remarkable experience, as you get to witness these magical animals in their natural habitat, as well as help local communities to thrive and coexist with the apes in harmony.
 The Great Projects’ exclusive gorilla volunteer project cannot be replicated anywhere else in the world, so what are you waiting for?
 Secure a place to volunteer with gorillas today!

-There are 4 species of gorilla, all of which are listed as critically endangered by WWF.
+There are 4 species of gorilla, 3 of which are listed as critically endangered by WWF.

 Population numbers for both the Eastern and Western lowland gorillas are unknown as it is impossible to gather accurate data due to violence and civil unrest in their habitats.
 However, scientists estimate that there has been a decline of around 50% in the population of these species in the last 20 years alone.